Skip to main content

 How long does it take to get an MC number?

-Typical end-to-end timeline is 3 to 6 weeks from OP-1 submission to an active MC number.
-The 21-day FMCSA vetting window under 49 CFR §365.109 is the minimum legal floor; internal FMCSA processing and the parallel BOC-3 and insurance filings push the realistic timeline to the 3-6 week range.
+Typical end-to-end timeline is 3 to 6 weeks from submission to an active MC number.
+FMCSA's published estimate for new-applicant processing is 20-25 business days; the parallel BOC-3 and insurance filings - due within 20 days of the FMCSA Register notice - round the realistic timeline to the 3-6 week range.
 Carriers who submit incomplete applications or miss the insurance filing can stall beyond that.

 What is the FMCSA 21-day vetting window?